3 Sources

 Source: PYMNTS

-The authorization platform for AI agents built by Arcade tackles what Salazar identifies as the real reason AI agents fail in production environments.
+The company's roughly 40-person team has built what it calls a secure action layer that determines which actions AI agents can perform on specific systems at any given moment.
 "Agents don't fail in production because the model is wrong," Salazar explained.
-"They fail because nobody can prove that for any given action by an agent, whether that agent on behalf of that user can perform that action on that resource.
-That's what we built"
+"They fail because nobody can prove that for any given action by an agent, whether that agent on behalf of that user can perform that action on that resource"

 1